zeroq/kraut_salad/docs/index.md

         python manage.py load_stix <path_to_stix_xml>

-* Start the RabbitMQ server for celery
+* Start the RabbitMQ server for celery:

         sudo rabbitmq-server -detached

-* Start Celery in a separate terminal (debugging) from within the kraut_salad home directory
+* Start Celery in a separate terminal (debugging) from within the kraut_salad home directory:

         celery -A kraut_base worker -l info